Founders and Abundance Profitability is Necessary but Not Sufficient

 The concept of founders and abundance is in the hearts of many creators of new ventures.
 Guy Kawasaki says, “Great companies start because the founders want to change the world… not make a fast buck.”
 Here are five examples:

-- Coleen Costello co-founded Vital Vio, that makes disinfectant lighting, a breakthrough in nonstop protection for bacteria-sensitive environments, after witnessing her grandmother contract an infection while in hospital.
+- Coleen Costello co-founded Vital Vio (now renamed Vyv), that makes disinfectant lighting, a breakthrough in nonstop protection for bacteria-sensitive environments, after witnessing her grandmother contract an infection while in hospital.

 - Kimberly Bryant founded Black Girls Code to increase the number of women of color in the digital space by empowering girls of color ages 7 to 17 to become innovators in STEM fields, leaders in their communities, and builders of their own futures through exposure to computer science and technology.